By Godfrey Ombogo | gombogo@rocketmail.com

 The boardwalk was built in 2015 by the Dunga Ecotourism and Environmental Community Based Organisation (DECTTA) and Eco-finder Kenya, with the support of French Embassy in Nairobi and Kisumu Local Interaction Platform (KLIP).

-“The main purpose of the boardwalk is to spread the knowledge on why Dunga Swamp needs to be protected and contribute to its conservation,” says Victor Didi, the DECTTA chair, adding: “The outdoor museum is also used for educational purposes for environmental groups working in the area to further develop their skills,” he adds.
+“The main purpose of the boardwalk is to spread the knowledge on why Dunga Swamp needs to be protected and contribute to its conservation,” says Victor Didi, the DECTTA chair, adding: “The outdoor museum is also used for educational purposes for environmental groups working in the area to further develop their skills,” she adds.

 The boardwalk is surrounded by a bush of green papyrus, which acts as an important buffer between the lake and its shore.